Skip to content

 }

-Function number 1 isn’t a HoF, since it does not accept or return a Function.
+Function number 1 isn’t a HoF, since it does not accept or return a function.

-Right, now on to the specific functions.
+Got that?
+Great, now let’s move on to the specific functions.

-Well actually there are two principal methods we can use for sorting:
+Actually there are two principal methods we can use for sorting:

-• sort() sorts an Array in place.
+• sort() sorts an array in place.

-• sorted() gives us a sorted copy of the Array, while leaving the original unchanged.
+• sorted() gives us a sorted copy of the array, while leaving the original unchanged.

 let numberArray = [1, 2, 10, 15, 3, 4, 5]